10 Things That Can Increase the Value of Your Home – Griggs Homes

 Transforming a property’s cellar into a functional space, such as a storage space or living area, can also add a considerable amount to your property’s value – potentially by up to 30%, as long as build cost is under the price per square foot of the area.

 While converting your cellar may seem like an pretty big home improvement to make, it can actually be one of the least complicated improvements out there, as you won’t require planning permission unless in certain circumstances.

 Adding certain types of kitchen extensions can also help you to maximise the value of a property, with side-return extensions having the potential to add 15% to the property’s value.

 Side-return extensions for single-storey properties will typically be considered a permitted development, so long as the home improvement meets certain criteria.
 In addition to this, such an extension will have to be compliant with building regulations, with work inspected by the relevant authority during its development.

 4) Turn Your Garage Into a Functional Space – 15%

-If you’re not using your garage for its normal purpose – storing your car – it could be good to use this space more productively, turning it into a living area of sorts.
+If you’re not using your garage for its normal purpose – storing your car – it could be good to use this space more productively, turning your garage into a living area.
 Typically, the work that’s involved in turning a garage into a functional living space is considered permitted development, meaning planning permission will not necessarily have to be obtained.